shtrausslearning/shtrausslearning.github.io/docs/blog/posts/2023-09-25-compare_dataset.md

 ![](images/ks_stat.jpg)

-The **Kolmogorov-Smirnov** test results show that for all the features in the data p>0.05, so the null hypothesis is accepted; for all the features the two subsets the **two distributions are identical**
+The **Kolmogorov-Smirnov** test results show that for all the features in the data **p>0.05**, so the null hypothesis is accepted; for all the features the two subsets the **two distributions are identical**

-## Machine Learning Approach
+## **Machine Learning Approach**

 As we mentioned [in the beginning](https://shtrausslearning.github.io/posts/compare_dataset/#comparing-subsets) we can utilise machine learning to compare different subsets, in fact this probably is the most common approach as it is a necessity everytime you train a new model, you need to validate your model.
 As a result, comparing metrics on different subsets of data is quite standard.
 However, what we will do here a little different.
-We will set our taget variable as `dataset` & treat the problem as a **binary classification problem**, we'll use the `CatBoostClassifier` as our model with preset optimised hyperparameters
+We will set our taget variable as **`dataset`** & treat the problem as a **binary classification problem**, we'll use the **`CatBoostClassifier`** as our model with preset optimised hyperparameters

 ```python
 from sklearn.model_selection import train_test_split